Hubert H. Humphrey Fellowships Program

 - Individuals with recent U.S. experience (more than 6 months within the last 5 years)

 - Individuals who have attended a graduate school in the U.S. for one academic year or more during the seven years prior to August 2016

 - Individuals with dual U.S. citizenship or U.S. permanent resident status

 - Recipients of Fulbright Scholarships within the past 5 years will not be considered

-Please note: A candidate with recent third-country experience may have a less compelling need for the Fulbright Program than a candidate who has never had a significant professional stay abroad.
+Please note: A candidate with recent third-country experience may have a less compelling need for the Humphrey Program than a candidate who has never had a significant professional stay abroad.

 The application process must be completed online and must include the following supporting documents: